Zigbee2MQTTZigbee2MQTT

 Adding a specific endpoint

-In case you want to add a device to a group with multiple endpoints, e.g. a QBKG03LM with 2 buttons you can specify it by adding the endpoint name to the DEVICE in the request payload in the format of DEVICE/ENDPOINT.
-Example request payload {"group":"my_group","device":"my_switch/right"}.
+In case you want to add a device to a group with multiple endpoints, e.g. a QBKG03LM with 2 buttons, you can specify it with the request payload {"group": GROUP, "device": DEVICE, "endpoint": ENDPOINT} where ENDPOINT is the desired endpoint name or ID.
+Example request payload {"group":"my_group","device":"my_switch","endpoint":"right"}.